Actipro/WinForms-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/scrolling.md

 The [SyntaxEditor](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor).[HorizontalScrollBarVisibility](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor.HorizontalScrollBarVisibility) and [VerticalScrollBarVisibility](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor.VerticalScrollBarVisibility) properties determine the logic behind scrollbar visibility.

 - `Visible` - Always show the scrollbar.
 This is generally the default.
+See the [Word Wrap](word-wrap.md) topic for an example of hiding the scrollbar when word wrap is enabled.

 - `Auto` - Only show the scrollbar when it is necessary.